notaryproject/specifications/specs/trust-store-trust-policy.md

         If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
         Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
         1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate and certificate chain's validity period.
-If the validation passes, continue to the next step.
+If the validation passes, continue to step 7.
 Else fail this step.

     If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
     1. Check for the `Authentic Signing Time` signed attribute.
 If it does not exist, fail this step.
     1. Store the `Authentic Signing Time` in variables `timeStampLowerLimit` and `timeStampUpperLimit`.
     1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate and certificate chain's validity period.
-If the validation passes, continue to the next step.
+If the validation passes, continue to step 7.
 Else fail this step.

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.